deepali-ds/Oman_UHI/README.md

 # Wetness-Driven Urban Cooling: A Data-Driven Framework for Heat Mitigation and Aquifer Recharge in Arid Cities

 Rapid urbanization in arid regions such as Oman intensifies both water scarcity and Urban Heat Island (UHI) effects, necessitating integrated strategies for thermal mitigation and hydrological resilience.
-This study presents a data-driven Digital Twin framework to quantify the cooling potential of Nature-based Solutions (NbS), with a particular focus on surface wetness as the primary driver of urban microclimates.
+This study presents a data-driven framework to quantify the cooling potential of Nature-based Solutions (NbS), with a particular focus on surface wetness as the primary driver of urban microclimates.

 Satellite-derived indicators, including Land Surface Temperature (LST), Normalized Difference Water Index (NDWI), Normalized Difference Vegetation Index (NDVI), and Normalized Difference Built-up Index (NDBI), were extracted in Google Earth Engine from Landsat 8 imagery and combined with climate variables from ERA5 datasets.
 Features were aggregated spatially using a hexagonal grid and temporally at monthly resolution.
 A machine learning model (XGBoost) was trained using a spatially stratified train–test split to ensure generalization across regions, achieving an RMSE of approximately 1.9°C.